-The National Physical Laboratory (NPL) is helping the Atomic Weapons Establishment (AWE) strengthen its metrology skills for cost effective and accurate manufacturing.
+NPL is helping the Atomic Weapons Establishment (AWE) strengthen its metrology skills for cost-effective and accurate manufacturing.

 AWE plays a crucial role in the defence of the United Kingdom, by providing and maintaining the warheads for the country's nuclear deterrent.
 It is a centre of scientific and technological excellence, with some of the most advanced research, design and production facilities in the world.

-Adelle Waterworth, metrology engineer and quality training adviser believes NPL training is making an impact across AWE's sites.
+Adelle Waterworth, metrology engineer and quality training advise, believes NPL Training is making an impact across AWE's sites.

-As the UK's national measurement institute, the National Physical Laboratory is uniquely placed to help companies of all kinds understand measurement issues better and make the most of their manufacturing process.
+As the UK's national measurement institute, NPL is uniquely placed to help companies of all kinds understand measurement issues better and make the most of their manufacturing process.

 "We've found it very useful to take a step back and consider the different factors that affect a measurement and how this can impact on production.
-We are seriously considering becoming accredited to train staff in-house; either way the relationship with the National Physical Laboratory will continue to be an important part of our training culture.
+We are seriously considering becoming accredited to train staff in-house; either way the relationship with NPL will continue to be an important part of our training culture.
 We continue to see tangible benefits from the course."

-For further information on AWE visit their website
+For further information on AWE, visit their website